ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 of the current user, who acts as both the end-user and the resource owner (RO).
 Since the client instance is capable of directing the user to an arbitrary URL and receiving responses from the user's browser, interaction here is handled through front-channel redirects using the user's browser.
-The interaction URL is functionally a direct service of the AS in this example.
+The redirection URL used for interaction is a service hosted by the AS in this example.
 The client instance uses a persistent session with the user to ensure the same user that is starting the interaction is the user that returns from the interaction.